GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -c, --config=config              Any extra config settings to add to connection as JSON object format -f, --force                      Equivalent to `--skipCheck --overwrite` -h, --help                       show CLI help
   -n, --name=name                  Name of the connection.
-Will be guessed bu default -t, --type=type                  type of connection, ex.
+Defaults to connectionId if not provided -t, --type=type                  type of connection, ex.
 JBrowse1Connection, UCSCTrackHubConnection, custom

   --configLocation=configLocation  Write to a certain config.json file.
 Defaults to location/config.json if not
                                    specified

-  --connectionId=connectionId      Id for the connection, by default is type-assemblyName-dateAdded, must be unique to
+  --connectionId=connectionId      Id for the connection that must be unique to JBrowse.
+Defaults to
-                                   JBrowse
+                                   'connectionType-assemblyName-currentTime'

-  --overwrite                      Overwrites any existing tracks if same track id
+  --overwrite                      Overwrites any existing connections if same connection id

-  --skipCheck                      Don't check whether or not the file or URL exists or if you are in a JBrowse
+  --skipCheck                      Don't check whether or not the data directory URL exists or if you are in a JBrowse
                                    directory

 EXAMPLES